 - Engage an insurance service provider to confirm the property insurance liability on the mortgaged property and pay the appropriate amount of that liability

 If taxes are not paid, the owner may not be able to claim title to the property in the event the property needs to be liquidated.
 Further, if insurance is not maintained on the property and the property is damaged, proceeds from liquidations may not be enough to cover the mortgage.
 In situations where the borrower pays the escrow requirements directly, these service providers will verify the tax payments and insurance coverage or will make the appropriate payments and obtain coverage.
-Proper monitoring of these vendors is critical in preserving the value and claim in the property needed for liquidation, in the event liquidation is needed.
+When property preservation is required, if a vacant, foreclosed or defaulted property is not maintained, the ultimate liquidation proceeds could be significantly less.
+Proper monitoring of these vendors is critical in preserving the claim and value in the property needed for liquidation, in the event liquidation is needed.

-- Monitoring loan types or geographic areas that are showing spikes in mitigation activity
+- Monitoring product types or geographic areas that are showing spikes in mitigation activity

 - Monitoring recent government loan vintages with low down payments and higher interest rates to anticipate potential problem loans as the economy changes